 6. Prioritize Mental Health

 Going back to school may be a stressful experience for some children, especially those who experienced constant turmoil throughout the previous school year.
 Make sure your child knows they can speak to you if they’re experiencing symptoms of anxiety, stress, and depression.
-The Bakersfield attorneys at Rodriguez & Associates also recommend looking out for any signs of bullying, whether in the classroom or via cyberbullying.
+Keep an eye out for any signs of bullying, whether in the classroom or via cyberbullying.
+If you’re wondering whether your child is being bullied, Rodriguez & Associates is an excellent resource for getting to the sources of your child’s situation.
 The following signs may indicate that your child may need mental health support:

 - Sudden changes in activities or behaviors

 - An irregular sleep schedule

 - Destructive behaviors, such as self-harm

 An often-overlooked factor during the school season is the well-being of the child’s parents.
 By protecting your mental health, doing things you love with your family, and getting plenty of rest, you empower yourself to provide your child with an excellent support system.
 Studies suggest that a child’s mental health is influenced by that of their parent’s, so it’s important to take care of yourself.

 Although this year may present frightening transitions for your child, encourage them to take advantage of new opportunities this school season.
 Push them to connect with their classmates, explore subjects that interest them, and prioritize self-care.
 By strengthening your child’s support system, you’ll prepare them for whatever the school year sends their way.